 The innocent little comment that bulk rate mail would delay RAINBOW forgot, frankly, to include the Christmas season.
-So, for all of you used to receiving your favorite computer magazine right after first of the month, the delay WAS understandably worrysome. received a couple of calls several letters.
-By now, however, everyone should have received his or please let us know.
+So, for all of you used to receiving your favorite computer magazine right after the first of the month, the delay understandably worrysome. received a couple of calls and several letters.
+By now, however, everyone should have received his or her December issue.
+If you have not. please let us know.
 We'll send another out first class mail.